 Since December 5th 2002 the majority of fork lift trucks must be fitted with seat belts.
 This legislation forms part of the Provision and Use of Work Equipment Regulations 1998 (PUWER).
 Regulation 27 of PUWER refers.

-I ran a poll on the subject of forklift seatbelts for the whole of 2009/10 and the results indicate that over 70% of people think that seatbelts should be worn all the time.
-This leaves me wondering as throughout extensive travels throughout the UK and many other places, I have rarely seen anyone operating a lift truck and wearing a seatbelt except whilst on a training course!
+I ran a poll on the subject of forklift seatbelts for the whole of 2009/10 and the results indicated that over 70% of people thought that seatbelts should be worn all the time.

 In general terms, forklift seatbelts will not be required where:

 Trucks of greatest concern are those which may overturn and trap the operator between the truck and the ground or allow him/her to be thrown around in the cab as the truck overturns beyond 90 degrees.
 Most counterbalanced trucks fall into this category.
 In order to comply with the regulations users should comply with the forklift seatbelt requirements and should seek advice from the local Factory Inspectorate if they are not sure of the requirements.

 It is acknowledged that some older trucks cannot have restraints fitted and some, such as those with unsecured batteries, would become more dangerous if they were.
 This problem has been overcome by making the actual use of the equipment the determining factor.
 This means that a risk assessment is required for each task that the truck is likely to perform.
 In each case an assessment must be made about the potential for overturn and if there is a chance of it then a truck fitted with restraints must be used.
 If there is a negligible chance that the truck could overturn then a truck without restraints may be used.

 Since the safety of lift truck operators is the responsibility of the employer it follows that the employer must be responsible for the risk assessment and must be capable of identifying a low risk of truck overturn.